OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 This makes a sytem tray for the application.
 Though it is not currently integrated with the application.

 ####pyHook
-This module checks when a key on the keyboard has been pressed no matter which application you are in.
+This module checks when a key on the keyboard has been pressed no matter which application is active.

 ####PyInstaller
 This was used to make the python files into an executable for easy use.